Land F/X

 Slope Callouts display the percentage and direction of slopes in your drawing.

-If you find yourself adding the same Grading categories to multiple projects, we recommend setting up a project template and then adding your commonly used Grading categories to that template.
+If you find yourself adding the same Civil/Survey object to multiple projects, we recommend setting up a project template and then adding your commonly used Grading categories to that template.
 You can then import them into a new project from that template.
 This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each Grading category you create.
 With templates, you only need to add and configure your Grading categories once, then import them – along with all attached data – into the present project.

 The following steps also apply to importing Grading categories from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your Grading categories into a project.